canonical/lxd/doc/cloud-init.md

 ```

 The template syntax is the one used in the pongo2 template engine.
 A custom
-`config_get` function is defined to retrieve values from a container
+`config_get` function is defined to retrieve values from an instance
 configuration.

 Options available with such a template structure: